 The experiences from these two cases reveal key issues for how ongoing advocacy processes are used by researchers to influence and support the development of NHRS governance.
 Advocacy processes must be sustained over long periods of time to result in policy change and implementation.
 Effective elements of research leadership were seen to influence the level of awareness and appreciation for HSR in countries in multiple ways, in particular for laying out a vision for HSR and the structure of the NHRS pillars while developing a strategy to achieve that vision.
-Research leadership provides the critical perspectives that decision-makers need to support the alignment processes for the development of the NHRS in relation to national health needs and priorities and shapes NHRS pillars and processes through international social and epistemic capital built through high-calibre research leadership brings the weight of knowledge, connections, and legitimacy to the ideas and proposals for developing NHRS - especially, but not only, in the processes of advocacy.
+Research leadership provides the critical perspectives that decision-makers need to support the alignment processes for the development of the NHRS in relation to national health needs and priorities and shapes NHRS pillars and processes through international social and epistemic capital built through high-calibre research, international scientific leadership recognition, and professional networks.
+Thus, research leadership brings the weight of knowledge, connections, and legitimacy to the ideas and proposals for developing NHRS - especially, but not only, in the processes of advocacy.